User25514/Santi-Logger/Privacy.md

 For questions regarding this Privacy Policy or to exercise your data protection rights, please open a ticket through our Discord server https://discord.gg/afterhrs

 <br>
-By using the VRCat bot, you acknowledge and agree to the terms outlined in this Privacy Policy.
+By using the Santi Logger bot, you acknowledge and agree to the terms outlined in this Privacy Policy.

 # Previous Updates: